Belgian Liege Waffles are dense, rich, sweet and chewy and easy to make at home. The whole family will love this delicious treat!

 The recipe makes about 8-10 waffles.

-Then all you have to do is add your favorite toppings.
-We love berries and whipped cream but you can get creative with all kinds of things.
 Another fun option is to dip half of the waffle into melted chocolate.
 Tap it on the side of the dish to knock off the excess chocolate.

 These are fun to east right out of your hand!